Assistant Dean for Student Life

 I am the Assistant Dean for Student Life, responsible for student counseling, orientation, graduation, study abroad, transient students, and international students.
 Student Life comprises Academic Success, Student Records, and general Student Services.
 Together, we assist all students from orientation to graduation.

-I've spent the last 14 years in law school student services at two different schools, University of Maryland School of Law and Capital University Law School.
-I received my law degree from Maryland in 2002, a Master degree from Johns Hopkins University in 2005 and my undergraduate degree is in Business from Miami University in Ohio.
+I started working in Law School Student Services in 2000.
+I received my law degree from the University of Maryland in 2002, a Master degree from Johns Hopkins University in 2005 and my undergraduate degree is in Business from Miami University in Ohio.